andycek/BEe-intelligent/README.md

 * chemical pollution level
 * floreal species

-This enables the whole system to build a map of areas in Europe where beekeepers can find specific flowers variety and avoid areas with higher pollution level.
+This enables the whole system to build a map of areas in Europe where beekeepers can find specific flowers variety avoiding areas with higher pollution level.

 <!--